airr-community/common-repo-wg/decisions.md

 Meeting Minutes for the AIRR Common Repository Working Group
 ============================================================

-This document contains notes and minutes from conference meetings of the AIRR Common Repository Working Group.
-Also, the current decision list for the design and implementation of the CR-API.
+This document contains the current decision list for the design and implementation of the CR-API.

 ## Complete Decision List